Railway Accounts Department Examinations

 3. Once identified potential revenue from such site, call for an EOI - Expression of Interest or RFP - Request For Proposal from Developers for commercial development through the PPP route ( Public Private Partnership)

-4. Awarded the site to the Developer through Open Bidding process.
+4. Awarded the site to the Developer through the Open Bidding process.

 Commercial places.